WTVF: WTVF-DT2

 WTVF-DT2, branded as NewsChannel 5 Plus or NewsChannel 5+, is the second digital subchannel of WTVF, operating as an independent station.
 It broadcasts in standard definition on channel 5.2.

 NewsChannel 5+ was introduced and launched in September 1996 as an all-news and information cable-only channel for the Nashville area.
 In addition to locally produced shows and newscast repeats, NewsChannel 5+ also carried programming from All News Channel until that service folded in September 2002.
 After that point, the channel's programming schedule relies mostly on original content.

 NewsChannel 5+ was relaunched as an over-the-air digital sub-channel on June 21, 2009, nine days after the Digital TV transition of 2009, when WTVF began utilizing digital multi-casting on its digital signal.
 Since then, News Channel 5+ is being broadcast on digital channel 5.2.
 In mid-2014, WTVF-DT2's standard definition picture was upgraded to 16:9 SD widescreen to accommodate widescreen TVs.

+On June 29, 2026, WTVF-DT2 replaced WNPX as Nashville's Ion Television O&O station; WTVF-DT2's original public affairs programming began airing on WNPX as part of its rebranding as an independent station.